Werner Schlager: Career

 Schlager began playing table tennis when he was six years old, learning from his father, Rudolph Schlager and brother, Harald Schlager who were also top Austrian players, making them ideal training partners.
 In fact, starting out, Schlager became well-versed playing both with and against long pips like his brother.
 After placing top in numerous singles and doubles tournaments, he won the 2003 Singles World Championship held in Paris beating South Korean Joo Se-Hyuk in the final to clinch the world title.

-Werner Schlager was renowned for his immense skill in service and receive, which was one of the biggest contributors to his success.
-His serves were patently legal, and relied solely on creativity rather than trying to hide the ball.
+Werner Schlager was renowned for his skill in service and receiving, which was one of the biggest contributors to his success.
+His serves were patently legal, and relied on creativity rather than trying to hide the ball.
 His serving has been admired and praised by the likes of Liu Guoliang.
 In an interview, after being asked about how he creates his serves, he responded I dream about them.
-He was also very well known for having a magnificent third ball attack that worked in unison with his serves.
+Schlager was also well known for having a third ball attack that worked in unison with his serves.
 His style is very aggressive and fast, as he plays many blocks and counter-hits, as opposed to slower strokes.
 He had a very good forehand and backhand.
-He was respected by the Chinese players for his incredible serve and third ball, which they were wary of.
-He is also well known for being a very tactical and intellectual player.
-Coupled with a brave and enthusiastic spirit, he has caused many upsets and comebacks over the years.
+He was respected by the Chinese players for his serve and third ball.
+Schlager is also well known for being a tactical and intellectual player.